usrz/minimal-ubuntu/README.md

 ### Mounting partitions for UEFI systems

-We'll mount the root partition under `/mnt` and (for UEFI systems) the boot partition will be mounted under `/mnt/boot/efi`:
+For UEFI systems we'll mount the root partition under `/mnt` and the boot partition will be mounted under `/mnt/boot/efi`:

 ```shell